Parksville Downtown Farmers Market

-Farmers and food producers are encouraged to sign up.
+Farmers and food producers are encouraged to sign up here.
 Cost will be $25. per market for drop in or $400 for the full 22 week season.
 All vendors are expected to understand and comply with the BC CDC guidelines for food sales at temporary markets, available here.
 Vendors will also be required to carry commercial liability insurance, as either a standalone product, or as a rider on their existing home insurance.

 Full market rules below.